 This article will be a resource base of facts and legal actions associated with the Epstein/Maxwell network.
 It is a work in progress.
-I have a lot of information on this, but there is much that’s come out recently that I haven’t looked at yet.
 Check back.
 This one will get bigger.
 One thing is important to mention.
 The victims of Epstein/Maxwell et al deserve to be commended for pursuing the legal actions that have been obstructed by the government and largely ignored by the press until now.
 It’s hitting a critical mass now that’s too big to be ignored.

 There are so many facts that have been generated from these legal actions and subsequent reporting that it all forms a very cohesive, easy to understand story if anyone takes the time to organize it all.
 Of course the press does not do that.
 Media-generated distractions of politics and lewd, emotionally-charged language are designed to overload your tolerance for these topics with their deliberately created negative emotions.

 Another important point- the approach of calling several women “co-conspirators” in the crimes of this international network was a scare tactic to get them to lawyer up and be silent.
 Many witnesses should certainly have been given immunity and protection in exchange for testimony to destroy this network.

 I have since written an article summarizing the origins of Executive Privilege Executive Privilege was clearly since used by the Department of Justice to suppress evidence of involvement of President Clinton in criminal activity with Jeffrey Epstein.

 May 25, 1979.
 Sarah Kellen born.
 DEPOSITION

 August 1983.
 Virginia Roberts born.
 Virgina Roberts Affadavit

 Summer 1996.
 Alan Dershowitz, according to him, was introduced to Jeffrey Epstein by Lynn Forester de Rothschild.
 Vanity Fair